Naya Rivera: Philanthropy and advocacy

 Rivera performing at the Young Storytellers "The Biggest Show" in 2012 with other actors from Glee and Baby Daddy.

-Rivera notably supported various charities, particularly for the LGBT+ community and immigrants.
+Rivera notably supported various charities, particularly for the LGBTQ+ community and immigrants.
 She dedicated her time to organizations including GLAAD, Stand Up to Cancer, The Trevor Project, The Elephant Project, The Sunshine Foundation, I Am an Immigrant, Alliance of Moms, Point Foundation, the Thirst Project, FEED, Los Angeles Mission, Get Schooled, and Kindred Foundation.
 In 2009 she said: "I feel like [...] participating in charity events or giving back to the community [...] is really important to do because I feel like I am so blessed with my job and my life right now that I would love to take time to bowl for a cause.
 I hope to raise money to help some other people that are in a really tough situation."
 Her publicist from her time on Glee described Rivera as "ahead of her time" in terms of being an advocate, saying that she "really wanted to use her platform and her voice for good, whether it was for anti-bullying, for equal rights, for women of color, she wanted to use this role to help talk about a bigger message".

-Best known for lesbian character Santana, Rivera also championed LGBT+ rights off-screen.
+Best known for lesbian character Santana, Rivera also championed LGBTQ+ rights off-screen.
 In May 2011, she hosted the San Francisco GLAAD Media Awards, and on March 24, 2012, she hosted the event again, this time in New York City as a co-host with Glee co-star Cory Monteith.
 Along with John Stamos, a guest star on the show, both hosts auctioned off kisses to the crowd, raising $15,000.
 In December 2012 she attended the annual Trevor Live! event, where she performed a cover of the song "Silent Night", and for Pride Month in 2017 she was invited to write for Billboard, composing "Love Letter to the LGBTQ Community", thanking fans for embracing her character and reiterating her active support for the community.